selective-php/zip-responder/README.md

 ## Slim 4 Integration

-Insert a DI container definition for: `StreamFactoryInterface::class`.
+Create a DI container definition for: `StreamFactoryInterface::class` and `ZipResponder::class`

 A `nyholm/psr7` and PHP-DI example: